cdevr/gcutil/README.md

 # gcutil - Google Cloud VM CLI Tool

 A command-line tool built with Cobra for managing Google Cloud VM instances.
-Mostly written with Claude Code as an experiment for AI.
+Mostly written with Claude Code as an experiment for AI assisted software development.

 ## Features